 Your husband may be willing to financially support you for the short term.
 You probably feel like he owes it to you, but this is not a viable long-term plan for many reasons.
 As an adult, it is a dangerous thing to be financially dependent on someone else.
 When that someone else is divorcing you, you are in a very precarious position.

 You may or may not be entitled to child support.
 It is very common for parents to equally share parenting time.
 When this happens and parents make the same income, there often is no child support.
 Even if child support is ordered, frequently the noncustodial parent doesn’t actually pay the child support.

 You need to have a plan that makes it possible for you to financially support yourself and your children’s basic needs without child support.
 Even if you are awarded child support and it is paid, the day will come when your children leave home and you need to be able to financially support yourself.

 A New Dream After Divorce

 An emotional tsunami has devastated you and your life.
 You need to figure out a new normal.

 You need to grieve, but you also need to build a new life.
 If you feel like your dreams are dead, I have some tips for you in How to Make an Amazing Inspiration Board and Why Single Moms Need One.
 Following this process will get you dreaming again and help you figure out long- and short-term goals beyond surviving today.

 Do You Want More Individualized Support?

 I provide coaching services.
-A great times to get coaching services is when you are getting a divorce you don’t want and you need to rebuild your life.
+A great time to get coaching services is when you are getting a divorce you don’t want and you need to rebuild your life.
 Give yourself the gift of coaching.
 More information about Tamara’s coaching services here.